PioRomo/131-email-client/meetings.md

  -Milestone 1 will be submitted before 4 pm today

 -2023-04-14 2:00 - 2:30

--2023-04-21 2:00 - 2:30
+ -All members present for meeting
+ -Discussed upcoming weeks plan
+ -Agreed at least 3 requirements should be implemented by next meeting -Specific requirements and who does what will be decided as we go -2023-04-21 2:00 - 2:30

 -2023-04-28 2:00 - 2:30